Overview

 • Zoom

-• Zoom speed - what factor to multiply the screen size with every time you scroll/zoom (with other words how much bigger/smaller the screen gets when you zoom)
+• Zoom speed - the factor to multiply the screen size with every time you scroll/zoom (in other words: zoom sensitivity)

 • Danger zone